How this works.

 - How positions are read

-- Every party’s positions are AI-interpreted from its published 2026 manifesto, with a verbatim Swedish quote and a page reference.
+- Every party’s positions are AI-interpreted from its published programme, with a verbatim Swedish quote and a page reference.
 The quote is the authoritative source — the summary may contain interpretation errors.
 When it matters for your vote, read the quote.

 - Provided as is